 - A New Approach to Analyses of the Relationship between Democracy and Trust: Comparing European Countries using Quantitative and Qualitative Methodology.
 This grant is specifically for collaboration with the OSU Mershon Center for International Security Studies.

-Joint research efforts between CONSIRT faculty at OSU and IFiS PAN, and at other institutions around the world, have resulted in grants from the (US) National Council for Eurasian and East European Research, the American Council of Learned Societies, IREX, the Research Council of Norway, and Polish institutions: the Ministry of Science and Higher Education, the Committee for Scientific Research, and the National Science Centre.
+Joint research efforts between CONSIRT faculty at OSU and IFiS PAN, and at other institutions around the world, have resulted in grants from the (US) National Science Foundation and the National Council for Eurasian and East European Research, the American Council of Learned Societies, IREX, the Research Council of Norway, and Polish institutions: the Ministry of Science and Higher Education, the Committee for Scientific Research, and Poland’s National Science Centre.
 The OSU Mershon Center for International Security Studies, the OSU College of Social and Behavioral Sciences and the Polish Academy of Sciences have also supported CONSIRT projects.
 CONSIRT will continue to seek financial support, including at its founding institutions.